ikajdan/workspace_auto_back_and_forth/README.md

 # Workspace Auto Back and Forth

-Simple KWin addon (inspired by the [i3wm feature](https://i3wm.org/docs/userguide.html#workspace_auto_back_and_forth) with the same name), that enables user to switch workspaces back and forth using the same button.
+Simple KWin addon (inspired by [i3wm option](https://i3wm.org/docs/userguide.html#workspace_auto_back_and_forth) with the same name) that enables user to switch workspaces back and forth using the same button.

 ## Installation